What Is Human Purpose In Christian Worldview

 3.1 Christ’s Work as the Fulcrum

 The crucifixion and resurrection of Jesus are the pivot around which human purpose turns.
 Through His sacrifice, humanity is reconciled to God, and the broken world is renewed.
-This leads to human purpose is to participate in this redemptive process by:
+Because of that, human purpose is to participate in this redemptive process by:

 3.2 The Kingdom Mindset